Back to Blog

 "ITIN loans have extremely high rates"

-ITIN loan rates are higher than conventional — typically 1-3% above conventional rates.
-Are they the lowest rates on the market?
+ITIN loan rates are higher than conventional - typically 1-3% above conventional rates.
+Are they the most competitive rates on the market?
 No. But they're reasonable, and they're a path to homeownership that didn't exist 10 years ago.
 And once you build equity, you may be able to refinance into a better rate later.

 "Only sketchy lenders offer ITIN mortgages"